AdobeDocs/experience-platform.en/help/dashboards/view-sql.md

 ## SQL dialog {#sql-dialog}

-A dialog appears containing the title of the insight and the SQL that generates it.
+A dialog appears that contains the title of the insight and the SQL that generates it.

 >[!TIP]
 >